Prime Capital Securities

 We may use cloud storage to store the personal information we hold about you.
 The cloud storage and IT servers may be located outside Australia.

-This credit information may be held by us in electronic form on our secure servers and may also be held in paper form.
-We may use cloud storage to store the credit information we hold about you.
+- This credit-related information may be held by us in electronic form on our secure servers and may also be held in paper form.
+We may use cloud storage to store the credit-related information we hold about you.
 The cloud storage and the IT servers may be located outside Australia.

 We exchange your credit information with credit reporting bodies.
 We use the credit information we exchange with the credit reporting body to assess your creditworthiness and your application for finance, and for managing your finance.

-Sometimes your credit information will be used by credit reporting bodies for the purposes of ‘pre-screening’ credit offers at the request of other credit providers.
-You can contact the credit reporting body at any time to request that it does not use your credit information in this way.
+Sometimes your credit information will be used by credit reporting bodies for the purposes of ‘pre-screening’ credit offers on the request of other credit providers.
+You can contact the credit reporting body at any time to request that your credit information is not used in this way.

-You may advise the credit reporting body that you believe you may have been a victim of fraud.
+You may contact the credit reporting body to advise them that you believe that you may have been a victim of fraud.
 For a period of 21 days after the credit reporting body receives your notification the credit reporting body must not use or disclose that credit information.
 You can contact any of the following credit reporting bodies for more information:

 From time to time we may use your personal information to provide you with current information about finance, offers you may find of interest, changes to our organisation, or new products or services being offered by us or any company with whom we are associated.